Whatsapp Icon

 Nutrition and Recovery

 Post-surgery, focusing on nutrition can aid in a quicker recovery.
 Opt for a balanced diet rich in fruits, vegetables, and whole grains.
-Foods high in calcium like fortified plant milks, tofu, and leafy greens can be particularly beneficial, especially if managing hypocalcemia.
+Foods high in calcium like fortified plant milk, tofu, and leafy greens can be particularly beneficial, especially if managing hypocalcemia.
 Always consult with a dietitian for personalized advice.

 Support and Resources for Thyroid Cancer Patients